excid3/rails/guides/source/getting_started.md

   inventory_count: 15
 ```

-For subscribers, we can add two fixtures.
+And for subscribers, let's add these two fixtures:

 ```yaml
 # test/fixtures/subscribers.yml